-He punished them by sending "fiery snakes."
-Many of the people who had been bitten died.
+He punished them by sending fiery snakes.
+Many of the people who were bitten by the snakes died.
 Why does God judge sin?

 God hates sin.
 He has to judge sin because He is holy and righteous, and sin deserves punishment.
 What did the Israelites do when they saw people dying from the snakebites?
 They went to Moses and confessed their sin.
-They admitted that they were wrong to complain against God and Moses, and asked Moses to pray to God on their behalf.
-What did God tell Moses to do?
+They admitted that they were wrong to complain against God and Moses and asked Moses to pray to God on their behalf.
 God told Moses to make a snake out of bronze.
-Moses was to set this snake up on a pole so the Israelites could see it.
+Moses set this snake up on a pole so the Israelites could see it.
 God said that those who looked at the snake would live.
 What would happen to those who would not look at the bronze serpent?
 They would die.
-What did the Israelites need to be saved?
+What did the Israelites need in order to be saved?
 They needed to have faith in God.
 They had to listen to His words and believe that everything He said was true.
-Presentation Ideas A Beka Book Flash-A-Cards Use appropriate A Beka Book Flash-A-Cards with the lesson.